junh1024/Reaper-Surround/README.md

 Panners
 ---
-- 3.1 Panner (M).txt: 3.0 front surround panner, with width control.
+- 1.0 to 3.1 Panner (M).txt: 3.0 front surround panner, with width control.
 Move & Copy actions are supported for LFE use, and  Mixing & Monitoring modes for a total of 4 combinations.
 The specification for LFE in digital mixes, is to gain it by 10dB on playback.
 Hence while mixing, it is gained by -10dB.
 For monitoring, this is not applied.
 - 1.0 to 5.1 Panner GUI (L).txt
 - 1.0 to 15.1 Panner GUI (L).txt
 - 2.0 to 15.1 Mapper (M).txt